What is Polybutylene Pipe and Should You Replace It?

 Should I Repair or Replace Polybutylene Plumbing?

-In summary: if you've actually experienced a poly pipe leak - the best option is unquestionably to do a complete, whole-home repipe.
+Bottom line: if you've had a poly pipe leak, the best course of action is unquestionably to go for a complete, whole-home repipe.

 TOC